 How to Be a Successful Landlord

-If you’re considering joining other buy-to-let landlords now or in the future, you’ll likely want to be the most successful landlord you can be.
-If this resonates with you, here are some buy-to-let tips for landlords:
+If you’re considering joining other buy to let landlords now or in the future, you’ll likely want to be the most successful landlord you can be.
+If this resonates with you, here's some buy to let advice for landlords:

 • Keep up with your responsibilities and agreements